Close

 Amanda Klingler is a partner in the firm’s Washington, D.C. and Chicago offices with more than 10 years of experience advising life science clients.
 As a partner in the firm's FDA and Life Sciences practice, Amanda advises pharmaceutical, medical device and biotech companies and pharmacies, on a wide range of regulatory matters, enforcement actions, civil litigation, investigations, product liability litigation, and compliance counseling.

 Amanda counsels clients on pre- and post-marketing regulatory activities and strategies, including obtaining FDA approval and clearance for medical products.
 Amanda also regularly advises clients on product labeling, adverse event reporting, product safety issues, recalls/field corrections, import detention, and advertising and promotion issues.
 She counsels clients on quality system and manufacturing practices for drugs and medical devices and factory inspections, including conducting mock inspections and working closely with and providing advice to clients during the inspection, and provide guidance in responding to FDA investigational observations (FDA-483 forms), and warning letters.
-Amanda, as a co-leader of the firm’s AL/ML Tactical Operations team, also frequently advises clients on the use of AI/ML during the life cycle of drugs and medical devices, including digital health products.
+Amanda, as a co-leader of the firm’s AI/ML Tactical Operations team, also frequently advises clients on the use of AI/ML during the life cycle of drugs and medical devices, including digital health products.

 Amanda advises clients during internal and government investigations.
 She also assists in the negotiation and management of several consent decrees of injunction for pharmaceutical, medical device, food companies and compounding pharmacies.